SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

             - This specifies the kind of Kubernetes object, in this case a pod but we could also specify other [Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/) like jobs or deployments
         1. `image: ghcr.io/sdsu-research-ci/hello-sdsu:main`
             - This is the container image which the container will be based on
-            - The container image defines things like the OS, file structures, environment variables, packages, libraries etc.
         1. `command: ["sh", "-c", "sleep infinity"]`
-            - This is the linux command passed in as a string array to be executed once the container is running inside the pod
+            - This is the linux command, passed in as a string array, to be executed once the container is running inside the pod
-            - Typically a pod will be deleted after its command(s) have finished executing, but in this case we have a never-ending command so that we can examine the pod as it is running
+            - Typically a pod will be deleted after its command(s) have finished executing, but in this case we have a never-ending command so that we have time to log into and examine the pod as it is running

 Now that we have explored the files, let's talk about how this all comes together.
 First, we have the simple Python program `hello.py`, which we could execute on any machine with Python 3 installed.
 Then we take that Python program and put it into a container image with the `Dockerfile`, which is based on the [Python 3 image](https://hub.docker.com/_/python/) and thus has Python 3 pre-installed.
 At this point we can build the container image, or in this example use the [pre-built image](https://github.com/SDSU-Research-CI/hello-sdsu/pkgs/container/hello-sdsu), and run a container on a container runtime like [Docker](https://www.docker.com/).
 Lastly we wrap this container in a Kubernetes pod in the `hello-pod.yaml`.
 At this point, we have everything we need in order to schedule this pod to the Kubernetes cluster.

 ### Scheduling the Pod
 Now that we have the files cloned and an understanding of what they do, let's schedule the pod on the Kubernetes cluster.
-Run the following commands in the terminal of your kube notebook:
+Run the following commands in the terminal of your Kube Notebook:

 1. First, define an environment variable for your namespace:
     - `ns=[namespace]`